The studios

-They constitute complementary technical media for the artistic practice work carried out in the studio.
+They also provide complementary technical support for the work carried out in the practical arts workshop.

 Drawing